Australia: Merger Control

 The test employed in the section 50 analysis is described as a ‘future with and without’ test.
-This test involves an assessment of the likely future state of competition in the relevant market with the proposed acquisition, compared to the likely future state of competition in the relevant market without the acquisition.
+It involves an assessment of the likely future state of competition in the relevant market with the proposed acquisition, compared to the likely future state of competition in the relevant market without the acquisition.
 A consequence of this test is the need for assessment of a counterfactual scenario that involves the acquisition not proceeding (the ‘without’ test).

 In the recent Metcash decision, one member of the Full Federal Court of Australia found that the ACCC needed to establish that it was ‘more probable than not’ that one of the ACCC’s counterfactuals would occur if the proposed acquisition did not proceed.
 However, another member of the Full Court found that the ACCC only needed to establish that there was ‘real chance’ that one of the ACCC’s counterfactuals would occur if the proposed acquisition did not proceed, and the third member of the Court found it unnecessary to determine the question.
 Until this question is resolved by another case (which may not eventuate for some time), the ACCC is likely to assert that it only needs to be satisfied that there is a ‘real chance’ of the counterfactual materialising.
 We do not agree with the ACCC’s position and consider that the test should be the harder test of ‘more probable than not’.